When you think of Vietnam, what comes to mind?

 I always pictured colorful markets, women in conical hats, and people working and living on the river.
 So not surprisingly, spending time in the Mekong Delta region was an absolute must-do for me – and it ended up being one of the highlights of my entire 2013 Asia trip.

-Instead, the best way to experience it is to do a Mekong Delta DIY tour, which will allow you to fully immerse yourself in Vietnamese culture without feeling rushed or like an outsider.
+Instead, the best way to experience it is to do the Mekong Delta on your own, which will allow you to fully immerse yourself in Vietnamese culture without feeling rushed or like an outsider.
 The region merits at least a few days of exploration and is worth way more than just a daytrip from the city.

 Floating Market in Can Tho